Skin Conditions in Childhood

 What are the symptoms of roseola?

 In most cases, a child with roseola develops a mild upper-respiratory illness, followed by a high fever (often higher than 103 degrees Fahrenheit) for three to seven days.
-The child might be fussy or irritable during this time, might have a weak appetite, and might have swollen glands (lymph nodes) in the neck.
+The child might be fussy or irritable during this time, might have a poor appetite, and might have swollen glands (lymph nodes) in the neck.

 In many cases, the high fever abruptly stops and a rash appears on the child's body at about the same time.
 The rash is made up of flat or raised pinkish-red spots and appears on the torso.
 The spots turn white when touched.
 Individual spots might have lighter areas or "halos" around them.
 Usually, the rash spreads to the face, legs, arms, and neck.